 Brown syndrome is a mechanical problem with the superior oblique muscle tendon attached to the outside of your eyeball.
 In Brown syndrome, this tendon cannot move freely.
 This limits your eye’s normal movements.

 - Brugada Syndrome

-Brugada syndrome is a disorder that causes an irregular heartbeat.
-A mutation in the SCN5A gene causes the genetic form of this condition.
+Brugada syndrome is a genetic disorder that causes an irregular heartbeat.
+This rare, but life threatening condition is more common in people of Asian descent.

 - Brushing and Toothpaste